-Cohen, E. (forthcoming).
-Group exercise and social bonding. (book chapter in Foundations of Social Agency, edited by N. Enfield & P. Kockelman, Oxford University Press)
+Cohen, E. (2017).
+Group exercise and social bonding, In N. Enfield & P. Kockelman (Eds.), Distributed Agency.
+Oxford University Press

 Tuncgenc, Bahar & E. Cohen (2016).
 Interpersonal movement synchrony facilitates pro-social behavior in children’s peer-play.
 Developmental Science [online before press; DOI: 10.1111/desc.12505]

 Lyngs, U., Cohen, E., Hattori, W., Newson, M., Levin, D.T.
 (2016) Hearing in colour: How expectations distort perception of skin tone.
 Journal of Experimental Psychology: Human Perception and Performance.
 42 (12), 2068-2076

 Tunçgenç, Bahar & E. Cohen (2016).
 Synchrony forges bonds across group divides.
 Frontiers in Psychology, 7 (782), 1-11 (pdf)